 You’ll be using the answers to these questions in the next and final step.

-Step 4: Budget for the rest of the year
+Step 4: Budget for the next 6 months

 Now we get to the good bit: looking forward.

 You’ve refreshed your goals, have a good understanding of your spending habits and checked in on how you’re tracking towards your goals.
-Now you can start to plan and budget for the rest of the year.
+Now you can start to plan and budget for the next 6 months.

-First, map out the fixed expenses you know you’re going to have for the rest of the year in your personal budget, from regular payments like your rent or mortgage, to once-off costs like the family holiday in December.
+First, map out the fixed expenses you know you’re going to have in your personal budget, from regular payments like your rent or mortgage, to once-off costs like the family holiday.
 Use your learnings on where you under- and over-spent in step 3 to adjust these to be more realistic.

-Based on your goal priorities and how you’re tracking towards your investing or savings targets, allocate an amount you want to save or spend each month.
+Based on your goal priorities and how you’re tracking towards your investing or savings targets, allocate an amount you want to save or invest each month.

 Tips for setting your goals up for success